JasperBRiedel/minute-coffee/readme.md

 # Minute Coffee

-Minute coffee is a dead simple server-side CRUD application that aims to provide a decent overview of how a traditional server-side application could be implemented.
+Minute coffee is a simple server-side rendered CRUD application that aims to provide a decent overview of how a traditional server-side application could be implemented.
 The project is intended to be used as scaffolding for first semester web development students.

-Do not expect anything to be implemented to best practices or be production ready.
+Do not expect anything to be implemented to best practices or suitable production ready.
+The goal is simplicity for this first project.

-Use and execution of code in this repository is at your own risk.
+This source code is provided without warrenty express or implied.
+Usage of the resources within this repository is at your own risk.

 ## Technologies
 -   express
 -   ejs for page rendering
 -   express-session for session state
--   bcrpytjs for password hashing
+-   bcryptjs for password hashing
 -   mysql2 for database access

 ## Wireframes